silentwhaleluo/Database-Notes/SQL.md

 	- GROUP BY
 		- use to show distinct values
 		- NULLs are considered as same in GROUP BY
+		- SELECT with group by, the columsn must be part of GROUP BY clause or aggregate functions

 	- HAVING
-		- Filter groups
+		- Filter groups with conditions (must be able to compare)
 		- Data is fultered in buffer after all required data is pulled
-		- Commonly use with a group by clause
+		- Commonly use with a group by clause, but can use without GROUP BY
 		- After group by in logical order
 		- Use columns in group by clause or aggregate funtion